The Price Of Prudence In Target Date Funds

 Substantive prudence pays off in disasters.
 It shined in 2008, but that has been forgotten.
 Some day markets will go down again rather than up.

 Substantive prudence is a good choice for fiduciaries, but fiduciaries need to understand the circumstances under which prudence will perform well and when it will not.
 Or more to the point, choosing a TDF on the basis of investment performance can be a mistake, especially in rising markets.
-Substantive prudence is worth paying for and it begins with recognizing the difference between procedural prudence and substantive prudence.
+Substantive prudence is worth paying for, and it begins with recognizing the difference between procedural prudence and substantive prudence.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.